fj/jxf-dot-me/_src/_entries/000007-entry-charlottesville-technologist-guide.markdown

 * **Safety.** Charlottesville's crime rate is [about 10% below than the national average](www.city-data.com/crime/crime-Charlottesville-Virginia.html) on a per-capita basis.
 However, a number of high-profile crime cases have hit Charlottesville in the past few years, drawing unwanted national media coverage.
 Some of these come from reported incidents at the University of Virginia, which generates a higher than average quantity of nonviolent crimes like theft, vandalism, and public drunkenness.
 The overall crime rate is also on the decline, having steadily trended downwards every year in the last two decades.
 96% of Charlottesville residents say they feel safe in their neighborhoods.

 > Sources: [Zumper](https://www.zumper.com/blog/2015/03/zumper-us-rent-report-february-2015/), [Tax Foundation](http://taxfoundation.org/article/state-and-local-sales-tax-rates-2015), [US Census Bureau ACS PUMS](http://www.census.gov/programs-surveys/acs/technical-documentation/pums.html), [National Community Survey](http://www.charlottesville.org/Index.aspx?page=3401).

+## Challenges

+There are also some secondary problems that may be of particular interest to younger professionals moving here:

+* **Dating is tough.** A significant fraction of the twentysomething dating pool is at the University.
+That means that there may be an implicit time bomb attached to any relationships you strike up if you date a student: once your prospective partner's graduation date approaches, there's a choice to make.

+* **No coherent vision from the City.** A secondary complaint from a lot of professionals is that the city doesn't offer any kind of idea of what the future is like for technology.
+The city doesn't directly fund any major technology initiatives, doesn't particularly encourage economic development of technology-industry firms any more than others, and so on.
+The absence of any signals about the local government's intent, coupled with limited opportunities for advancement in tech fields that aren't directly related to or supporting software development, can make staying in Charlottesville a career-hurting move compared to a city more favorably inclined to technologists.

 # Technology jobs and community